trek-view/basecamp/_posts/2022-04-07-evolution-of-gopro-camera-sensors-gpmf.md

 The GPMF track (often referred to as a stream) contains various sensor telemetry from the camera, depending on the camera, model, settings and accessories used.

-Generally, the newer the GoPro, the greater the telemetry available (and in some cases, more improved or slightly changed -- watch out for the latter where values between different cameras are sometimes printed in different orders).
+Generally, the newer the GoPro, the more telemetry available and in some cases, improved.
+Watch out for the latter where sensor values between different cameras are sometimes printed in different orders and with different units.

-In this post I take a look at the tracks available by camera, [and the can be extracted using tools like gopro-telemetry explained here](/blog/2022/gopro-telemetry-exporter-getting-started).
+In this post I take a look at the sensor streams available by camera, and that can be extracted using tools like gopro-telemetry [(explained here)](/blog/2022/gopro-telemetry-exporter-getting-started).

 ### HERO5 Black and Session